transentis/carsharing-ai-assistant/README.md

-# Knowledgegraph AI Assistant
+# Knowledge Graph AI Assistant

-An AI-powered conversational assistant for knowledgegraphs containing information about the structures and processes of an enterprise.
+An AI-powered conversational assistant for knowledge graphs containing information about the structures and processes of an enterprise.

 This is a simple demo app, built with Streamlit and integrated with Neo4j and OpenAI.